Sabbath mode

 Sabbath mode, also known as Shabbos mode (Ashkenazi pronunciation) or Shabbat mode, is a feature of some modern home appliances, including ovens, dishwashers, and refrigerators, which is intended to allow the appliances to be used (subject to various constraints) by Shabbat-observant Jews on the Shabbat and Jewish holidays.
 The mode usually overrides the usual, everyday operation of the electrical appliance and makes the operation of the appliance comply with the rules of Halakha (Jewish law).

 Background

 Halakha forbids Jews from doing "work that creates" on Shabbat.
 Some observant Jews interpret this to include various activities including making a fire, preparing food, or even closing a switch or pressing an electronic button.
 A range of solutions has been created for those who need to use electronic (or electronic-controlled) devices on the Shabbat, including a special "Sabbath mode" for otherwise standard appliances.

+By 1989, the Jerusalem-based Institute for Science and Halacha had developed devices intended to reconcile modern technology with Shabbat observance, including timers controlling household lighting, heating, and hot-water systems, as well as an emergency telephone designed for medical use.